bhalgalix/twilio-sequence-bot/README.md

 <h3> Connect your function to Whatsapp </h3>

-Now let's go back to <a href="https://www.twilio.com/console/sms/whatsapp/sandbox">Whatsapp Sandbox</a>.
+Now let's go back to <a href="https://www.twilio.com/console/sms/whatsapp/sandbox" target="_blank">Whatsapp Sandbox</a>.
 Paste the copied URL from the previous step in the "when a message comes in" field.

 <img width="500" alt="screen shot 2019-01-17 at 3 21 17 pm" src="https://user-images.githubusercontent.com/33744836/51346464-bad73680-1a6b-11e9-9087-82deafcafa07.png">